+Product line Exchange.
 Age Children who turn 2 years of age during the measurement year.

-12 months prior to the child's second birthday.
+Continuous enrollment 12 months prior to the child's second birthday.
 Allowable gap No more than one gap in enrollment of up to 45 days during the 12 months prior to the child's second birthday.
 Anchor date Enrolled on the child's second birthday.

-Event/ diagnosis None.

-Numerators For MMR, hepatitis B, and VZV, count any of the following:

-• Evidence of the antigen or combination vaccine, or

-• Documented history of the illness, or

-A seropositive test result for each antigen.

-For DTaP, IPV, HiB and pneumococcal conjugate, count only:

-Evidence of the antigen or combination vaccine.
+Benefit Medical.
+Event/diagnosis None.
+Administrative Sp ecification Denominator The eligible population.
+Numerators For MMR, hepatitis B, and VZV, count any of the following: Evidence of the antigen or combination vaccine, or Documented history of the illness, or A seropositive test result for each antigen.
+For DTaP, IPV, HiB and pneumococcal conjugate, count only:Evidence of the antigen or combination vaccine.